wavefrontHQ/docs/pages/doc/purchase-additional-capacity.md

 As a Super Admin, you can request more PPS to be added to the active Tanzu Observability subscription of your organization.

-{% include note.html content="The self-service purchase of additional capacity is currently available only to customers with monthly billable commit contracts who have connected their Tanzu Observability instances to VMware Cloud Services organizations.
-If your Tanzu Observability instance is not connected to a VMware Cloud Services organization or if you have a burndown commit contract, contact the Tanzu Observability sales team for assistance." %}
+{% include note.html content="Currently, you can buy additional capacity only if you have a monthly billable commit contract and your Tanzu Observability instance is connected to a VMware Cloud Services organization.
+If your Tanzu Observability instance is not connected to a VMware Cloud Services organization, or if you have a burndown commit contract, contact the Tanzu Observability sales team." %}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.